jx2lee/digit-recognition/README.md

  [INFO] sample2.png preprocess finished!
 ```

-Data needed for learning is stored in a folder with the file name in the `res / char` folder.
+Data needed for learning is stored in a folder with the file name in the `res/char` folder.
 ```bash
 $ ll res/
 total 1304